About Central West Queensland

 Looking after the parks

-Everything in national parks and conservation parks is protected, including plants, animals and heritage sites and artefacts.
-Please appreciate, respect and help care for these parks’ outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.
+Everything in a national park and conservation park is protected.
+Please appreciate, respect and help care for these places of outstanding natural and cultural value and encourage others to do the same by following these guidelines.

-- Manage your waste.
+• Manage your waste.
 Take rubbish with you as no bins are provided.
-Pack food away immediately after meals and secure rubbish in sealed containers to avoid attracting insects and larger animals.
+Pack food away immediately after meals and secure rubbish in strong sealed containers to avoid attracting insects and larger animals.
 Do not bury rubbish.
 Dingoes or other animals will dig it up.

-- Use toilets where provided.
-Do not throw rubbish down them.
-When toilets facilities are not available—bury toilet waste (and paper) 15cm deep at least 100m from water.
+• Use toilets where provided.
+Do not throw rubbish or contents of chemical toilet tanks into pit toilets.
+Where toilets are not available—bury toilet waste (and paper) at least 15cm deep and 100m away from camp sites, tracks and watercourses.

-- Stop the spread of weeds and pathogens.
+• Stop the spread of weeds and pathogens.
 New introductions can spread and displace resident species and alter the local ecology.
 Soil from your camping gear and boots can contain weed seeds and foreign plant pathogens.
-Before you arrive clean all vehicles (especially tyres and the underside of your vehicle), camping and walking gear.
+Before you arrive clean all vehicles (especially the tyres and undercarriage), all camping equipment and walking gear.
+If available, use a washdown facility provided in a local town.

 Practise low impact camping

-- Choose your site carefully.
-Use designated camping areas where provided, and take care to camp on park land (not private land).
+• Choose your site carefully.
+Use the designated camping areas provided and take care to camp on park land (not private land).

-- Do not tie ropes to trees or drape things over vegetation.
-These plants recover slowly.
+• Do not tie ropes to trees or drape things over vegetation.
+Arid zone plants are slow to recover.

-- Be careful with fire.
-Preferably use a fuel stove for cooking, and use fireplaces (fire rings), where provided, not an open fire.
+• Be careful with fire.
+Use fireplaces (fire rings), where provided.
 Put the fire out with water when you leave your campsite.
-Don't collect firewood in the park—bring your own clean, milled wood.
+Bring your own clean, pest free firewood—collecting firewood in national parks is not permitted.
 Obey fire restrictions.
+Preferably use a gas or fuel stove for cooking.

-- Keep noise levels reasonable.
-Generators are prohibited, except for medical reasons (with Department of Environment and Science approval).
+• Keep noise levels reasonable.
+Generators are prohibited, except for medical reasons (with Queensland Government approval).

 Practise low impact driving

-- Keep to designated tracks.
+• Keep to designated tracks.
 Driving off-track damages vegetation, causes erosion and creates confusing new tracks.
-Arid landscapes are fragile.
-Plants grow extremely slowly and tyre tracks remain for decades.
+Arid landscapes are fragile, plants grow extremely slowly while tyre tracks will remain for decades.

-- Be considerate—much of the land surrounding the parks is privately owned.
+• Be considerate—much of the land surrounding the parks is privately owned.
 Only cross private land on a designated track with the landowner’s permission.
 Leave all gates as you find them.
+Be mindful, some maps show roads that are private and not open to the public.

-- Use wash down bays to remove seeds and pathogens from vehicles.
+• Use wash down facilities in local towns to remove seeds and soil from vehicles.
 Wheels pick up weeds and pathogens during travel and disperse them into parks.

 Protect watercourses